misterola/FOrgy/README.md

 3. Clone the repository.

    You need git installed to clone a repo on Windows.
-If you don't already use git on your computer, download git for windows [here](https://git-scm.com/downloads/win) , open the downloaded git bash, navigate to the destination directory for the cloned forgy repo (desktop in this case) and clone repository using the clone command as shown below.
+If you don't already use git on your computer, download git for windows [here](https://git-scm.com/downloads/win) , open the downloaded git bash, navigate to the destination directory for the cloned forgy repo (desktop in this case) and clone repository using the clone command (in git) as shown below.
    ```bash
    cd desktop
    ```